eclipxe13/CfdiUtils/README.md

 This library provides helper objects to work with Mexican CFDI (Comprobante Fiscal Digital por Internet).

+:mexico: Visita la **documentación en español** de esta librería en [Read the docs][documentation].

-The [documentation] related to this library and its API is documented in [Read the docs][documentation] and is written in **spanish language** since is the language of the intented audience.
+The documentation related to this library and its API is documented in [Read the docs][documentation].
+It is written in **spanish language** since is the language of the intented audience.

-**Warning: this project will be migrated to `phpcfdi/cfdiutils`, don't have a date yet**
+**Warning: this project will be migrated to `phpcfdi/cfdiutils`, don't have a release date yet**

 ## Main features

-- Create CFDI version 3.3 based on a friendly extendable non-xml objects (`nodes`)
+- Create CFDI version 3.3 based on a friendly extendable non-xml objects (`nodes`).
-- Read CFDI version 3.2 and 3.3
+- Read CFDI version 3.2 and 3.3.
-- Validate CFDI version 3.3 against schemas, cfdi signature (`Sello`) and custom rules
+- Validate CFDI version 3.3 against schemas, cfdi signature (`Sello`) and custom rules.
 - Validate that the Timbre Fiscal Digital signature match with the CFDI 3.3, if not then the document was modified after signature.
-- Validate the "Complemento de recepción de pagos"
+- Validate the "Complemento de recepción de pagos".
 - Helper objects to deal with:
-    - `Cadena de origen` generation
+    - `Cadena de origen` generation.
-    - Extract information from CER files or `Certificado` attribute
+    - Extract information from CER files or `Certificado` attribute.
-    - Calculate `Comprobante` sums based on the list of `Conceptos`
+    - Calculate `Comprobante` sums based on the list of `Conceptos`.
-    - Retrieve the CFDI version information
+    - Retrieve the CFDI version information.
-- Keep a local copy of the tree of XSD and XSLT file dependences from SAT
+- Keep a local copy of the tree of XSD and XSLT file dependences from SAT.
-- Keep a local copy of certificates to avoid download them each time
+- Keep a local copy of certificates to avoid download them each time.
-- Check the SAT WebService to get the status of a CDI ('Activo', 'Cancelado' & 'No encontrado')
+- Check the SAT WebService to get the status of a CFDI (*Estado*, *EsCancelable* y *EstatusCancelacion*) without WSDL.

 ## Installation